Photo by Kjeld Mahoney, Scituate

 I am researching and drafting books that explore Scituate's history.

-I just completed and published a book, Summer Suffragists of Scituate.
+I completed and published a book, Summer Suffragists: Woman Suffrage Activists in Scituate, Massachusetts.
 A surprising number of nationally known suffragists spent summers in Scituate.
 It is time to tell their stories, now that we celebrate the adoption of the 19th Amendment that gave women the vote in 1920.

 I am a retired attorney.
 I graduated from Dartmouth College and Boston University School of Law.
 I live in historic Scituate.
 I am a member of the Scituate Historical Society, a volunteer for the Scituate Historical Commission, and a member of the Massachusetts Historical Society.